 The pathway runs only through agency employment: a TennCare-contracted home care agency hires the family member as a W-2 employee to deliver the recipient's authorized care hours.
 Spouses are now allowed through this route, that's the major change.
 Two limits to know: court-appointed conservators and legal guardians are excluded unless the court order explicitly permits employment, and Consumer Direction rules are unchanged.

-The catch: agencies are not required to hire any specific family member.
-Access still depends on finding a willing TennCare-contracted home care agency.
-Your MCO Care Coordinator can provide the list of agencies in your county.
+One important limit: agencies are not required to hire any specific family member, so access depends on finding a willing TennCare-contracted agency.
+Your MCO Care Coordinator has the list for your county.

 ECF CHOICES Family Caregiver Stipend